Lifestyle Social Issues

 What Americans think of as sushi is quite different from traditional Japanese sushi, which itself isn’t that old.
 Whereas sushi in Japan is often eaten at special occasions, many Americans consume their favorite finger food multiple times per week.

-Over time, people figured out that adding vinegar to the rice could speed up the rate of fermentation from months to week or even days.
-At these speeds, the rice itself stayed tasty and safe enough to consume and fish and vegetables became popular toppings and fillings because they were readily available.
+Over time, people figured out that adding vinegar to the rice could speed up fermentation from months to weeks or even days.
+At these speeds, the rice itself stayed tasty and safe enough to consume, and fish and vegetables became popular toppings and fillings because they were readily available.

 The evolution of sushi continued in the port city of Edo, Japan (now Tokyo), where fishmongers found that putting the fish next to hot cooked rice could reduce prep time to just a couple of hours.
 But modern sushi as we know it really came about in the 1820s when entrepreneur Hanaya Yohei opened a sushimeshi stall on the banks of the Sumida River.
-With access to fish so fresh, Yohei dispensed with cooking and fermenting, and simply sliced raw fish over cooked and seasoned rice in the nigiri sushi style.
+With access to such fresh fish, Yohei dispensed with cooking and fermenting and simply sliced raw fish over cooked, seasoned rice in the nigiri sushi style.
 In a sense, sushi became an accessible, fast food thanks to Yohei (albeit healthier than the modern version).

 The Problem with Eating Fish

-When it comes to fish consumption, speaking purely from a health perspective, there are some significant positives.
-Studies tell us that people who eat fish tend to live longer and enjoy healthier lives, with lower risk for chronic diseases that impact much of the Western world.
-But fish also has some serious drawbacks.
-(For a whole article on the pros and cons of eating fish, click here.)
+I want to acknowledge that research shows fish can be part of a healthy diet.
+Studies show that people who eat fish tend to live longer and enjoy healthier lives, with a lower risk of chronic diseases that affect much of the Western world.
+But fish also have some serious drawbacks.

 Farm-Raised Fish